archival-IIIF/server/readme.md

     - `text-index`: Indexes plain text files and ALTO files.
 - **Reindex worker**: Gets a list of collections ids to be reindexed or a query for [ElasticSearch](https://www.elastic.co/webinars/getting-started-elasticsearch).
 Current implementations:
-    - `iish-archivematica-reindex`: A specific IISH implementation of the reindex worker.
-Can start reindexing for DIPs created by the Archivematica instance of the IISH.
+    - `archivematica-reindex`: An Archivematica implementation of the reindex worker.
+Can start reindexing for DIPs created by Archivematica instances.
 - **Metadata index worker**: Gets a job with a collection id and/or a OAI identifier and obtains the metadata from an OAI endpoint to be indexed in [ElasticSearch](https://www.elastic.co/webinars/getting-started-elasticsearch).
 Current
   implementations: